-As an activist-scholar I am committed to the struggle for social justice, participatory democracy, and human rights.
-I believe that sound academic research and popular empowerment can help each other.
-Therefore, I try to engage with the broader public through several ways:
+As an activist-scholar I am committed to the struggle for social justice, participatory democracy, and human dignity based on the principle of free and scientific inquiry.
+I believe that sound academic research, commitment to free speech, and popular empowerment can help each other.
+Therefore, I try to engage with the broader public, despite my limitations, through several ways:

 Engaged Research: I have been working with various rural communities, NGOs, and social movements in different settings (policy research, dissertation research, and political advocacy, among others).
+In some occasions, I also engage with policymakers through policy discussion and advocacy.
 I enjoy these collaborative works and will maintain this engagement in the future.
 Some of my field notes from these works have been published in New Mandala, Indonesia at Melbourne, MROnline, and Explorations.

-Activism and Popular Writing: In another universe, I am an editor and regular contributor for IndoProgress, an online journal connecting progressive scholars and activists in Indonesia.
+Activism and Popular Writing: In another universe, I am a contributing editor for IndoProgress, an online journal connecting progressive scholars and activists in Indonesia.
 Some of my writings (mostly in Indonesian) can be found in the blog section of this website.
-I continue to maintain my engagement with Indonesian social movements even after a “career switch” to academia.
+I have been published and interviewed by leading media outlets such as The Nation (US), WoZ Die Wochenzeitung, The Japan Times, Channel News Asia, The Interpreter at Lowy Institute, The Jakarta Post, Kompas, Koran Tempo, Tirto.id, VICE Indonesia, and The Conversation Indonesia.
+I continue to maintain my engagement with Indonesian social movements while keeping a home in academia.